explorable-viz/esop2025/ESOP-revision-plan.md

     "a raw value does not have an associated address" make a whole lot of sense as we have no idea what an address is at this point.
   - [ ] Probably want an example of (addressed) values early on.
-  - [ ] [4.1.5] This paragraph (which mostly discussed freshness/address collisions) is quite unclear.
-If we
+  - [ ] [4.1.5] This paragraph (which mostly discussed freshness/address collisions) is unclear.
+If we believe
-    believe the "domain-disjointness" condition that recurs throughout the semantics is sufficient to avoid collisions, then just explain how this works instead.
+    the "domain-disjointness" condition that recurs throughout the semantics is sufficient to avoid collisions, then just explain how this works instead.

 ### Environment restriction